Jarin Stevenson

 Jarin Quincy Stevenson (born October 15, 2005) is an American college basketball player for the North Carolina Tar Heels of the Atlantic Coast Conference (ACC).
 He previously played for the Alabama Crimson Tide.
+His father is Moon Tae-jong (born Cameron Jaron Stevenson), a South Korean former basketball player.

 Early life

 Stevenson was born on October 15, 2005.
 His father, Jarod, played professional basketball in several countries while his mother, Nicole, played for the North Carolina Tar Heels.
 He lived in South Korea for most of his childhood due to his father playing there, moving back to the United States in middle school.
 He attended Northwood High School in Pittsboro, North Carolina, as a freshman, and helped the basketball team reach the class 3-A state championship game.

 Stevenson transferred to newly-opened Seaforth High School in Pittsboro as a sophomore, joining his father and mother, who were the head coach and assistant coach, respectively.
 In his first season there, he was named first-team all-conference and the Mid-Carolina 1A/2A Player of the Year with an average of 20.5 points, 11.3 rebounds, 3.4 blocks and 2.4 assists per game.
 As a junior, Stevenson was named the North Carolina Gatorade Player of the Year while helping Seaforth reach the second round of the state tournament, averaging 21.5 points, 11.6 rebounds, 3.7 blocks and 2.7 assists per game while making over 60 percent of his field goal attempts.
 Stevenson finished his high school career with 1,230 points scored.
 He also played 16 games for Team United of the Nike Elite Youth Basketball League (EYBL), averaging 12.8 points and 5.3 rebounds per game.
 Outside of playing, he excelled in the classroom and was second in his class with a 4.5 grade-point average (GPA).